T-PYTHON-APRIL-30/UNIT_1_PROJECT/README.md

 - Divide the favorites list into several sections (watching, completed, plan to watch).
 - View my list (possibility to choose a specific section).
 - Remove a movie form my list.
-- View my review details for each movie.
 - Modification of list sections.